4strid/mouse-control.autohotkey/README.md

 ## Contact

 Bug reports, questions, feature requests, and pull requests are all welcome.
 Just open an issue on Github.
+(Or email me !
+Don't be shy I'm really nice)